x-dl/esp8266-server-component/README.md

 ## Bug fixed Timeline
 ### 2021.10.6
 Add the latest demo to the repo.<br>
-Changed the way consumers copy data up to the bit machine,and fix the metaphysics bug
+Changed the way consumers copy data up to the bit machine,and fix the metaphysics bug.